 Ports of Auckland Harbour Control operate a whale reporting and warning system for vessels transiting the Hauraki Gulf.
+Whale sightings are relayed to all vessels in the Hauraki Gulf so that whales can be avoided.

 All whale sightings should be immediately reported to Harbour Control as follows: